miladr0/buy-me-coffee-dapp/README.md

-#  Alchemy, Hardhat, Solidity, Nextjs ❤️ Chakra [chakra-ui](https://github.com/chakra-ui/chakra-ui) and TypeScript
+#  Alchemy, Hardhat, Solidity, Nextjs ❤️ [chakra-ui](https://github.com/chakra-ui/chakra-ui) and TypeScript

 A Dapp for sending tip to your friend.